 Ofrenda (2016), site-specific work commissioned by Grass Stains, mentored by Stephen Koplowitz, Miami, FL.

 (Working – becom-ing)

-My goal as an artist is to create performance experiences that examine the many intersections of tradition and vanguard to create new languages and expressions embedded in flamenco but informed by contemporary practices in dance and theater.
-My work is based on a deconstruction of traditional flamenco aesthetic and technique, and is constantly informed by collaborations with other artists of various disciplines.
-It is a flamenco that is syncretic, displaced, infused with cross-cultural underpinnings and is based on a somatic/shamanic approach to movement that although rooted in a style, remains flexible.
-For this, I draw on my Cuban roots, my experiences growing up in the mélange that is Miami, my experiences living abroad and the very deep and layered roots of flamenco.
+My goal as an artist is to create performance experiences, both live and mediated, that examine the many intersections of tradition and creation to explore new languages and expressions rooted in Flamenco and Afro-Cuban culture but informed by contemporary practices in dance and theater.
+My work is based on a deconstruction of traditional aesthetics and technique and is constantly informed by collaborations with other artists of various disciplines.
+It is a practice that is syncretic, displaced, infused with cross-cultural underpinnings and is based on a somatic/shamanic approach to movement that although rooted in a style, remains flexible.
+For this, I draw on the very deep and layered roots of flamenco, my experiences growing up in the mélange that is Miami, my experiences living abroad, my integration of the Feldenkrais Method, and my Cuban roots.

 Ana Mendieta once said that culture is “the memory of history.”
 If I take this to be so, then dance becomes a way to embody that history’s essence.
 In this space of transculturality and transdisciplinarity that I sit, I’m constantly questioning whose memory and whose history that is.

 I am fascinated by how we interact with organized patterns of people (beginning with ourselves), ideas and behavior, and how we blend into collective structures.
 As a woman, I have learned the power of the margin and work to center it.